jakeramaer/single-shot-human-reconstruction-2022/README.md

     <img src="resources/videos/front.gif" width="200" />
 </p>

 However, one result doesn't speak for an entire video sequence.
-After loading up Blender (I know the technical question said to use Unity, it was too late to turn back when I realised!) and importing 35 Skateboarder models, I realised one of the disadvantages of this network was the lack consistency in scale / position between successive models.
+After loading up Blender and importing 35 Skateboarder models, I realised one of the disadvantages of this network was the lack consistency in scale / position between successive models.
 I had to manually adjust each of them so the video could run smoothly.

-You can tell from the above-left gif that, if viewing from the perspective of the camera, the motion looks very smooth.
+You can tell from the above-left GIF that, if viewing from the perspective of the camera, the motion looks very smooth.
 However, when panning 90 degrees away from that perspective, as shown in the above-right gif, the motion looks jagged.
 This is a natural consequence of using a single camera, as there are a bunch of positions a limb can be in that satisfy the 'silhouette' produced by the single camera.
 This issue will no doubt be mitigated by the inclusion of more views.

 <p align="center">
     <img src="resources/videos/me.gif" width="800" />